 Aglaea - is an alternating (pulsating, bi-directional, reciprocating) fluid exchanger (not a pump) and integrated part of the CellTernate Perfusion-SUB package

 Algea – are a very large and diverse group of simple in water living eukaryotic organisms.

 Amorphous - non crystalline structure of a material

 Anaerobic – Growing in the absence of air or Oxygen.

 Angstroem - the unit of length equal to 10-10 m (one ten-billionth of a metre).
 Named after Anders Jonas Angstroem (1814–1874).

 Antibody – An range of infection-fighting proteins in the blood that tags, neutralizes and helps deactivate foreign micro-organisms or toxins.
 Different antibodies are secreted by different B-cells (B-lymphocytes) from the disease-fighting immune system in the mammalian body.
+When antibodies find their target, they bind to it, which then triggers a cascade of actions that vanquish the invader.
+Antibodies are part of the so-called "adaptive" immune system, the arm of the immune system that learns to recognize and eliminate specific pathogens.
 See Polyclonal Antibodies and Monoclonal Antibodies.

 Anti foam – a chemical fluid (such as surfactant Pluronic F68) added to the media during cultivation for reduced foaming and associated problems with damaging micro-organisms and blocked sterile filters, etc.